 Snorkeling Tumon Bay, Guam

-Shallow watered Tumon bay is ideal for beginners.
+Shallow-watered Tumon bay is ideal for beginners.
 Numerous blue starfish (Linckia laevigata) can be seen there.

-The most popular sites in the area are Gun Beach and FaiFai Beach (just a 5-minutes drive north of Tumon Bay), Ypao Beach (at the southern end of Tumon Bay, which is one of Guam’s five marine preserves), GabGab Beach, Haputo Beach, Piti Bomb Holes and Cabras Island (but you’ll generally need a boat to reach this last site).
+The most popular sites in the area are Gun Beach and FaiFai Beach (just a 5-minute drive north of Tumon Bay), Ypao Beach (at the southern end of Tumon Bay, which is one of Guam’s five marine preserves), GabGab Beach, Haputo Beach, Piti Bomb Holes and Cabras Island (but you’ll generally need a boat to reach this last site).

 Spanish Steps, a shallow cove surrounded by cliffs, located at the very tip of Orote Peninsula, is also one of the best options.
-Most of the snorkeling spots are free and easy to access, but be aware that some of them (Haputo, Spanish Steps) is located on US military installations and have limited access.
+Most of the snorkeling spots are free and easy to access, but be aware that some of them (Haputo, Spanish Steps) are located on US military installations and have limited access.

 Many snorkeling spots are accessible from the shore, edged by narrow fringing reefs ending in a drop off facing the open sea.
 The coral, which rises to the surface of the water, literally “drops” towards the ocean depths in a wealth of colors and shapes.